Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Introduction

-While the above problems are in fact ordered from most to least general,\footnote{Every instance of \textsc{Specified Degree MST} can either be trivially rejected or stated as an equivalent instance of \textsc{Bounded Degree MST} on the same input graph $G$; see Section~\ref{sec:prelims}.} the considered types of constraints can each be seen as natural and fundamental in its own right.
-Indeed, \textsc{Bounded Degree MST} characterizes a crucial base case in the \emph{Thin Tree Conjecture}~\cite{Goddyn,DBLP:conf/focs/KleinO23} and has been extensively studied in the approximation setting where one is allowed to violate the constraints by an additive constant~\cite{FurerR92,DBLP:conf/focs/Goemans06,SinghL15}.
+While the above problems are in fact ordered from most to least general\footnote{Every instance of \textsc{Specified Degree MST} can either be trivially rejected or stated as an equivalent instance of \textsc{Bounded Degree MST} on the same input graph $G$; see Section~\ref{sec:prelims}.}, the considered types of constraints can each be seen as natural and fundamental in their own right.
+Indeed, the constraints in \textsc{Bounded Degree MST} appear as a crucial base case in the \emph{Thin Tree Conjecture}~\cite{Goddyn,DBLP:conf/focs/KleinO23} and have been extensively studied in the approximation setting where one is allowed to violate the constraints by an additive constant~\cite{FurerR92,DBLP:conf/focs/Goemans06,SinghL15}.
 At the same time, \textsc{Specified Degree MST} and \textsc{Set of Degrees MST} form natural counterparts to the classical \textsc{$f$-Factor} and \textsc{General $f$-Factor} problems~\cite{tutte1952factors,Cornuejols88,GabowS21,GabowS21a}, respectively.
 The \NP-hard connected variants of the latter two problems have been studied in the literature as well~\cite{ellingham2002connected,CornelissenHMNR18,GanianNORR19}.
 It is worth noting that both \textsc{Set of Degrees MST} and \textsc{Specified Degree MST} have also been studied in the literature under the same name ``\textsc{Degree Constrained Spanning Tree}''~\cite{FominGLS12,Nederlof13} and were shown to admit $2^{\bigoh(n)}$ algorithms.

 While classical minimum-cost spanning trees can be computed on general graphs in almost linear time~\cite{Chazelle00a,Chazelle00}, we cannot hope to achieve such an outcome for even the easiest of the three problems considered here---indeed, \textsc{Specified Degree MST} is \NP-hard as it admits a straightforward reduction from \textsc{Hamiltonian Path}.
 Naturally, this only rules out efficient algorithms on general graphs; in reality, the actual running time bounds will necessarily depend on the structural properties of the input graphs---for instance, all three degree-constrained MST problems admit trivial linear-time algorithms on trees.
 In this article, we investigate the fine-grained running time bounds for solving these problems taking into account the structure of the input graphs and obtain a surprisingly tight classification under the \emph{Exponential Time Hypothesis} (ETH)~\cite{ImpagliazzoPZ01} along with its \emph{strong} variant (SETH)~\cite{ImpagliazzoP01}.